UppaJung/ross-public/readme.md

 >
 > …
 >
-> There are many changes Microsoft needs to make as a company to ensure and keep our customers’ *trust* at every level – from the *way* we develop software, to *our* support efforts, to *our* operational and business practices.[^emphasis]
+> There are many changes Microsoft needs to make as a company to ensure and keep our customers’ *trust* at every level – from the way *we* develop software, to *our* support efforts, to *our* operational and business practices.[^emphasis]

-[^emphasis]: Emphasis in quote added to highlight that when *Microsoft* used the word "trust", it applied to how *Microsoft* should behave.
-It was used to keep the company accountable to its users.
+[^emphasis]: Emphasis in quote added to highlight that when *Microsoft's* founder and then-CEO used the word "trust", he used it to hold *Microsoft* accountable to its users.
 The original January 15, 2002 memo is reproduced available via a [10-year retrospective from Microsoft](https://news.microsoft.com/2012/01/11/memo-from-bill-gates/) and a Wired article from [January 17, 2002](https://www.wired.com/2002/01/bill-gates-trustworthy-computing/).

 Regardless of what you think of Gates, Microsoft's history[^microsoft-disclosure], or the extent to which Gates and Microsoft were able to deliver on those principles, *Gates was willing to state without ambiguity that "trust" meant being accountable to customers about the quality and safety of its products.*